TidalStudio/discord-jira-bot/README.md

 npm start
 ```

-### Step 2: Activate n8n Workflows
+### Step 2: Configure n8n Workflows

-Go to your n8n instance at `https://fe73d70d9a56.ngrok-free.app` and:
+1. Import the workflow templates into your n8n instance

-1. Open each workflow
-2. **Configure Jira credentials** in the "Jira to Discord - Ticket Notifications" workflow:
+2. Configure Jira credentials in the Jira-related nodes
-   - Click on the "Jira Trigger" node
-   - Add your Jira Cloud credentials (email + API token)
-3. **Configure Jira credentials** in the "Discord Reaction - Assign Jira Ticket" workflow:
-   - Click on the "Assign Jira Ticket" node
-   - Add your Jira Cloud credentials
+3. Update webhook URLs to point to your n8n instance
-4. **Activate all three workflows** by toggling them ON
+4. Activate all workflows

 ### Step 3: Test the Integration